Article · 10 May 2026 · By Mike

 - They require a serviceable threshold — uneven or damaged paving undermines the seal; site preparation works are sometimes needed before installation

-- They do not address drain backflow — floor drains inside the protected area need separate backflow prevention valves or drain plugs
+- They do not address drain backflow — floor drains inside the protected area need separate backflow prevention valves or drain plugs to prevent water entering from the stormwater system

 For sites where after-hours flooding is a realistic risk, the lifecycle cost of automatic gates often compares favourably with the combined cost of manual labour, event-related damage, and the consequences of a failed manual deployment.
+The insurance premium reduction from demonstrated passive flood protection should also be considered in the financial assessment.

 - Threshold profile — flat, recessed, or cambered

-- Maximum anticipated flood depth
+- Maximum anticipated flood depth — based on local flood mapping or hydraulic assessment

 - Whether vehicular or pedestrian access is required when the gate is in its stored position